aoterodelaroza/acpdb/README.md

 - Set: a group of properties, usually from an article in the literature and calculated with a reasonably good method.

-- Traning set: the set of all properties and structures that are used for ACP development.
+- Training set: the set of all properties and structures that are used for ACP development.
 Comprises one or more sets.

 - Dataset: the training set plus additional information such as atoms,